 My first assignment was to take a water truck down to the big curve, now known as the I-75/I-40 split, about 14 miles to where the rest of the machinery was parked.
-At the time, no excavation been done to indicate there would also be an I-75.
+At the time, no excavation had been done to indicate there would also be an I-75.

-Working around these machines, and occasionally hitching a ride, was quite an experience for an 18 year-old farm boy.
+Working around these machines, and occasionally hitching a ride, was quite an experience for an 18-year-old farm boy.

 My job was to operate the water truck, and to help the excavators by keeping the top of the "blue top stakes visible."
 (These stakes established the lay of the highway).

-This would usually bring a big dirt clod zinging by, or more often than not, one of them would get up and chase me.
-Most of the time they couldn't catch me, but when they did would just wrestle me to the ground; but it was all in fun and I would do it again at the next opportunity.
+This would usually bring a big dirt clod zinging by, or more often than not, one of them would get up and chase me; most of the time they couldn't catch me, but when they did would just wrestle me to the ground.
+But it was all in fun, and I would do it again at the next opportunity.

 So what does this have to do with the phrase, "in Jesus name?"

 "Sure," I said, "I know exactly where they are."
-However, along the way I began to wonder, would they listen to the youngest employee on the payroll, so young he wasn't allowed to even drive their machines, the one they had tossed mud clods at, and teased?
+However, along the way I began to wonder, would they listen to the youngest employee on the payroll, so young he wasn't allowed even to drive their machines, the one they had tossed mud-clods at, and teased?

 After all, these types of moves were usually planned days, and sometimes weeks in advance, and were very expensive.

 They had listened because I was driving the bosses' personal truck, with his name written on the side.
-I was delivering the message, "in his name."
+I was delivering the message "in his name."
 His power and authority were behind my every word and action.

-So it is when we act in Jesus name, because He is our Lord and Master.
+So it is when we act in Jesus name because He is our Lord and Master.
 His name is above every name; His power and authority are above every other power and authority in Heaven, and on earth.